Dr. David Hurley, TETI Director

 Dr. Lingfeng He, TETI Deputy Director

-Dr. Lingfeng He is a distinguished staff scientist and transmission electron microscope (TEM) group lead at Idaho National Laboratory (INL), where he mainly works on microstructural characterization of as-fabricated and irradiated nuclear fuels and materials.
+Dr. Lingfeng He is a distinguished staff scientist and High-Resolution Materials Characterization (HRMC) group lead at Idaho National Laboratory (INL), where he mainly works on microstructural characterization of as-fabricated and irradiated nuclear fuels and materials.
 Dr. He is interested in materials behavior under extreme environments, with a focus on environmental degradation of materials in nuclear power systems.
 His goal is to understand how the processing and radiation/corrosion environments change the microstructure of materials and their effects on the mechanical and thermal properties of materials.
 He probed these interactions by virtue of cutting-edge electron microscopy and spatially resolved spectroscopy techniques.
-Dr. He received a Ph.D. in materials science at the Chinese Academy of Sciences in 2009.
-He worked as a post-doctoral research associate and assistant scientist at Nagaoka University of Technology in Japan and the University of Wisconsin before joining INL in 2014.
+Dr. He received a Ph.D. in Materials Science at the Chinese Academy of Sciences in 2009.
+He worked as a post-doctoral research associate and assistant scientist at Nagaoka University of Technology in Japan and the University of Wisconsin-Madison before joining INL in 2014.
 He is the recipient of INL Laboratory Director’s 2020 Exceptional Scientific Achievement Award.

 Dr. Janelle Wharry, Diversity Coordinator